 The Top Picks

-This one is the headline capability of having 24GB.
-Gemma 3 27B at Q4_K_M loads in ~18GB — tight, but achievable when you close your browser.
-The quality jump from 14B to 27B is real: more coherent long-form writing, better instruction following on complex prompts, stronger multilingual performance.
+This is the headline capability of having 24GB.
+Qwen3.5 27B at Q4_K_M loads in ~16GB — tight, but workable when you close your browser.
+The quality jump is real: more coherent long-form writing, stronger instruction following on complex prompts, and the same 262K context as its smaller siblings.

-At 12–18 tok/s, it's slower than 14B models.
-But for tasks where you're writing one long document or having a deep analysis conversation, the speed is acceptable and the output quality is noticeably better.
-Google's QAT (Quantization-Aware Training) on the 27B variant means the Q4 version retains more quality than typical post-training quantization.
+At an estimated 12–18 tok/s, it's slower than the 9B and 14B.
+But for tasks where you're writing one long document or running a deep analysis conversation, the speed is acceptable and the output is the best this machine can produce.
+The previous-generation ollama run gemma3:27b is a same-footprint alternative if you prefer Gemma's style.

 What to Avoid

 70B models — At Q4_K_M, they require ~43GB.
 On 24GB they either refuse to load or swap catastrophically.
 Wait until you have 48GB.
 32B models at Q4 — A Q4_K_M 32B model needs ~21GB.
 Technically possible on 24GB with nothing else running, but practically unreliable.
 Under any real OS load it will start swapping.
-The quality gain over Gemma 3 27B is marginal; the instability is real.
+The quality gain over qwen3.5:27b is marginal; the instability is real.
 Q8 quantization above 14B — Q8_0 of a 14B model occupies ~15GB.
 That's workable.
-But Q8 of a 22B model hits ~23GB — your entire budget with no OS headroom.
+But Q8 of a 27B model blows past your entire budget with no OS headroom.
 Stick to Q4_K_M or QAT for anything above 14B.
 Old-generation 13B models — Llama 2 13B, Mistral 7B, Vicuna 13B.
 These were the standard in 2023–2024.
-On M4 Pro with 24GB, Qwen3 14B runs faster and scores 15–25% higher on benchmarks.
+On M4 Pro with 24GB, Qwen3.5 9B runs faster and scores far higher on modern benchmarks.
 There's no reason to run older architectures when modern alternatives are better in every metric.Why the MacBook Pro M4 Pro Beats the Air for AI

 Two hardware differences make a genuine impact: